veertuinc/anka-docs/content/en/docs/Release Notes/_index.md

 - Bug Fix : UI Slowness the more Instances/Agents you created
 - Bug Fix : HTTPS without certificate authentication enabled doesn't work

-### Jenkins Plugin 2.2.0 - August 31, 2020
-- Bug Fix : vmPollTime definitions in Configuration as Code aren't working due to typo

-    > **If updating from 1.X.X: This version (2.X) requires that you back up your Static Slave Templates (config.xml) and add them again.**

 ### Anka VM GitHub Action v1.2.0-beta - June 17, 2020
 - Beta released to public